jserv/kitty-doom/README.md

 # Kitty DOOM

-A pure C99 port of DOOM that renders directly in your terminal using the [Kitty Graphics Protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/).
+A pure C port of DOOM that renders directly in your terminal using the [Kitty Graphics Protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/).
 Play the legendary first-person shooter in terminals that support the protocol.

 Supported Terminals